 - Tray – Use a sheet pan if you don’t already have something

-First, I measure how deep my hole puncher can go into the paper.
+- First, I measure how deep my hole puncher can reach the mark I make on the paper.

-As my four-year-old punches hole, I am making breakfast and sipping my hot tea.
+As my four-year-old punches the hole, I am making breakfast and sipping my hot tea.

 As my preschooler punches holes, he holds a steady hand to reach the mark.
 As he closes the hole puncher, he is strengthening his hand muscles.
 All of this will improve cutting, buttoning, zipping, writing, and drawing over the years.